 - Once a cluster node receives an update request, it will look up the data page in RAM where the value is to be inserted or updated.
 The page will be updated and marked as dirty.

 - The update is appended to the tail of the WAL.

 - The node sends an acknowledgment to the update initiator confirming the success of the operation.

-- Checkpointing is triggered periodically depending on the frequency set in your configuration or other parameters.
+- Checkpointing is triggered periodically depending on the frequency set in your Native Persistence configuration or other parameters.
 The dirty pages are copied from RAM to disk and passed on to specific partition files.

-See the table below for how checkpointing related parameters can be adjusted depending on your application requirements.
+See the table below on how checkpointing related parameters can be adjusted depending on your application requirements.
 Refer to

-PersistentStoreConfiguration JavaDocs to get a full list of configuration parameters:
+PersistentStoreConfiguration class in Apache Ignite code to get a full list of configuration parameters available: